growerp/growerpuntil20220814/README.md

 GrowERP Admin Flutter frontend component for Android, IOS and Web using https://flutter.dev This application is build for the beta version of flutter, you can find the installation instructions at: https://flutter.dev/docs/get-started/web

-All screens work on all IOS/Anderoid/Web devices however a smaller screen will show less information but it is still usable.
+Although all screens work on IOS/Anderoid/Web devices however a smaller screen will show less information but it is still usable.

 It is a simplified frontend however with the ability to still use with, or in addition to the original ERP system screens.
 The system is a true multicompany system and can support virtually any ERP backend as long as it has a REST interface.